dewitt4/Cloud-Custodain/docs/source/quickstart/advanced.rst

   $ custodian run -s out policy.yml
   custodian.commands:ERROR policy: log-delete exceeded resource limit: 2.5% found: 1 total: 1

-If metrics are being published ('-m/--metrics-enabled') then an additional metric named `ResourceLimitExceeded` will be published with the number of resources that matched the policy.
+If metrics are being published :code:`(-m/--metrics)` then an additional metric named `ResourceCount` will be published with the number of resources that matched the policy.

 Max resources can also be specified as an object with an `or` or `and` operator